dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ### Thread safety

-Singleton services need to be thread safe.
-If a singleton service has a dependency on a transient service, the transient service may also need to be thread safe depending how it's used by the singleton.
+Create thread-safe singleton services.
+If a singleton service has a dependency on a transient service, the transient service may also require thread safety depending how it's used by the singleton.

 The factory method of single service, such as the second argument to [AddSingleton&lt;TService&gt;(IServiceCollection, Func&lt;IServiceProvider,TService&gt;)](/dotnet/api/microsoft.extensions.dependencyinjection.servicecollectionserviceextensions.addsingleton#Microsoft_Extensions_DependencyInjection_ServiceCollectionServiceExtensions_AddSingleton__1_Microsoft_Extensions_DependencyInjection_IServiceCollection_System_Func_System_IServiceProvider___0__), doesn't need to be thread-safe.
 Like a type (`static`) constructor, it's guaranteed to be called once by a single thread.